emauldin84/DC-capstone-backend/README.md

 #### Challenges
-- Challenge #1: Constructing a database architecture using PostgreSQL that we could then build functionality around.
+- Challenge #1:
-  - Solution: Organized data into 5 tables (users, customers, items, locations, purchases) that represents the real world information.

-- Challenge #2: Allowing the user to securely add a single item and visualize it on the dashboard
-  - Solution: Using forms, looked for post requests that allowed the user to dynamically manipulate tables in the database.
-This involved creation of the proper routes, controllers, and models in traditional MVC fashion.

-- Challenge #3: Allowing the user to visualize inventory outflows of the items they want to test, using a selected number of days and customers.
-  - Solution: Scaled existing functions to work for user entered data and added new functionality that allows the tables to scale appropriately

-- Challenge #4: Showing the user how their inventory would change incrementally over time without refreshing the entire page for each increment
-  - Solution: Used client-side JavaScript once the database was changed to visualize the day-to-day changes, without having to query the database again.

-- Challenge #5: Understand and implement GitHub OAuth for user login.
-  - Solution: Have OAuth work beside standard login procedures without interferance or overlap.
+  Directly manipulate the dom within React lifecycle methods.

+- Solution:
+  In order to implement the datepicker and photo carousel provided by Materialize, an approach outside of React was needed.
+Understanding of React lifecycle methods led us to employ a myriad of techniques to ensure that the site ran smoothly while two incongruent approaches dynamically displayed the datepicker and image carousel viewer.

+- Challenge #2:
+  Dynamically store trip data input by the user in the backend and serve automatically.

+- Solution:
+  Update React state input on change and store the new values in the backend on window close.
+New values will then be served on component remount

+- Challenge #3:
+  Providing responsive `undo` actions to the user

+- Solution:
+  Utilized onclick events to editable fields that, in turn, fire a css class change to display an undo tooltip feature to safe guard against unwanted changes.

 #### MVP
 A user can add, edit and delete trips that will display on a responsive map/push pin interface.